cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

 libraries and librarianship as we understand them today did not modernize until the late 1800s but more so starting in the 1920s and 1930s.
-It was then that some in the profession began to hone in on the major complexities and challenges, social and technological, involved in **organizing** and **retrieving** information
+It during this later time frame when some in the profession began to hone in on the major complexities and challenges, social and technological, involved in **organizing** and **retrieving** information